 If you can wrap your heart around this concept, you can feel compassion for the one who is striking out at you, being careful not to feel pity for him or her, because that would assume that you are in some way better off than him or her.

-The truth is, we’re all flawed and just doing the best we can to make it through this journey with the tools that we possess.
+The truth is, we’re all flawed and just doing the best we can with what we have to make it through this journey.
 Even though some of us have more tools than others, we are in no way any better off than anyone else.

 None of us makes it through this life without struggle or gets out alive.